How can computers roll dice?

 We saw that once we've entered this cycle, we now only need to flip

 the coin twice for each attempt, instead of three times.
-OK, but does
+OK, but

 green.